muhammedadnanv/AI-Expert-Interviewer-Dynamic-Prompt/README.md

 ## 🔧 How to Use

 1. **Prepare Resume Data:**
-   Structure your user data (resume and skills) in plain text or JSON format.
+   Structure your user data (resume and skills) in plain text .

 2. **Inject into Prompt:**
    Replace the `{{{{users}}}}` placeholder in the prompt with your actual resume data.